guibur/config/README.md

 ## terminal preparation
 - Install zsh (and make it default with `chsh -s $(which zsh)` and log out/in)
 - Install neovim (by apt-get in Ubuntu 18 !!)
+- Install neovim-remote (`pip3 install neovim-remote`)
 - Install byobu (by apt-get in Ubuntu 18 !!)
+- Copy `.zshrc` (don't forget to change user name if need be!)
+- Import oh-my-zsh from `git@github.com:guibur/oh-my-zsh.git` (don't forget to change user name in themes/guillaumeburger.zsh-theme if need be)
+- Copy all files and folders except plugins to ~/.config/nvim
+- Open new neovim do `:PlugInstall` and `:UpdateRemotePlugins`

 ## configs
+- Do `lesskey path/to/config/dot_files/lesskey`
+- Copy dot_files in home (gitconfig, pylintrc, noserc, byobu folder)